akjamie/akjamie-blog/content/post/2022-04-12-kubernetes-dashboard.md

 v1.24 and later version
 <span style="color:green;font-weight:bold">kubectl -n kubernetes-dashboard create token dashboard-admin </span>

-after login, you can see the resources running on the clusers and do the operation work through this dashboard.
+after login, you can see the resources running on the clusters and do the operation work through this dashboard.
 <img src='/img/2022-04-12-kubernetes-dashboard/k8s-dashboard-06.png' style="height: 587px;margin-left: 0px;"/>